sporto/elm-tutorial/en/08-edit/02-messages.md

 type Msg
     ...
     | ChangeLevel PlayerId Int
-    | SaveSuccess Player
-    | SaveFail Http.Error
+    | OnSave (Result Http.Error Player)
 ```

 - `ChangeLevel` will trigger when the user wants to change the level.
 The second parameter is an integer that indicates how much to change the level e.g. -1 to decrease or 1 to increase.
-- Then we will send a request to update the player to the API. `SaveSuccess` will be triggered after a successful response from the API, and `SaveFail` in case of failure.
+- Then we will send a request to update the player to the API. `OnSave` will be triggered after the response from the API is received.
+- `OnSave` will either carry the updated player on success or the Http error on failure.